nicolas17/mapillary_apidoc/source/includes/_im.md

 }
 ```

-Retrive information about a specific image in geojson format.
+Retrieve information about a specific image in geojson format.

 ### Scopes